stellar-deprecated/kelp/README.md

 ### Using Postgres

-[Postgres][postgres] must be installed for Kelp to automatically write trades to a sql database along with updating the trader config file.
+[Postgres][postgres] v12.1 or later must be installed for Kelp to automatically write trades to a sql database along with updating the trader config file.

 ## Examples